 Our greedy appetite for attention

 Is it the same in your countries?
 Some people put stickers of the names of their favorite singers or bands on their cars.
-I didn’t mean to criticize at all, but that looks a little funny and reminds me of the time just before the entry of elementary school.
-It’s a big event for Japanese kids.
+I didn’t mean to criticize them at all, but that looks a little funny and reminds me of the time just before the entry of elementary school.
+As usual in any country, it’s a big event for all the Japanese kids.
 Parents buy all kinds of stationary, and a lot of textbooks are provided by the government.
 At this point, kids receive a harsh welcome from a social system.
 They are required to put their name and class number to all of the items, even to each of pencils.

-For the same reason, clothing items and bags printed with brand names (in most cases, they’re founding designer names) look funny to me.
+For the same reason as above, clothing items and bags printed with brand names (in most cases, they’re founding designer names) look funny to me.
 If someone wears a T-shirt printed with “Issey Miyake” for example, I’ll want to say a joke to him/her like “Miyake-san, you have to write your class number as well.”
+What’s the point of advertising the name of someone else?
 Anyway, the point is we humans seem to be quite self-assertive and like to even express what we like, while loudly asserting our privacy rights.
 Today, my question is whether brand names should be displayed so as to be seen from the outside?

 The case of Ittala and New Era